 6. The Summer Months are Busy

 When you’re planning on going camping in Iceland during the summer months you need to be prepped long before you arrive.
 From rental vehicles to camping spots and activities – you’ll need to make sure that you book well in advance.
+For example, our Dacia Duster rentals in Reykjavik usually get all booked very early because the Duster is one of the cheapest 4WD vehicles in the market, whereas more expensive models, like the Land Rover Defender, remain available for longer.

 With so many tourists flocking to Iceland in the summertime, it’s easy to be bitterly disappointed when you’re left stranded in the capital with no vehicle or there’s no more availability left for that bucket list activity you were so excited for.